pedromdcr/catch-em-all/readme.md

 # Catch 'Em All!

-Para correr o código da solução basta abrir um command prompt do Windows nesta pasta e usar o comando:
+To run this code just open a command prompt on Windows in this project folder and type in:

 java -jar CatchEmAll.jar